Getting Oriented

 What’s Causing All the Confusion?

-- The dictionary definition for “consciousness” is “the state of being awake and aware of one’s surroundings.”
-However, that dictionary definition is a better description of the “conscious mind,” a mind state distinguished from the unconscious mind state.
+A dictionary definition for “consciousness” is “the state of being awake and aware of one’s surroundings.”
+That is both misleading and wrong.
+That definition is, in fact, a description of being conscious — a mind state distinguished from the unconscious mind state.

 What Consciousness is Not